Safety is the number one concern of the affordable luxury solo traveler.

 Last, before you leave check with your health insurance provider to find out what will and will not be covered if you have a health event while traveling.
 Buy a separate travel insurance policy for your trip that pays for all medical expenses not covered under your existing health insurance policy.
 Make sure your travel policy provides for MediVac services, which if needed, includes transporting you home in a private, medically equipped aircraft.
 I can't stress this tip enough.
 Being in a severe accident, having a heart attack or stroke while vacationing and not being able to get back home without proper medical attention while in route home, could be the difference between life or death.

 Whether traveling internationally or, on a costly domestic trip, travel insurance is a must.
 This type of insurance policy covers a variety of trip emergencies and/or claims.
 Several of these include reimbursement of pre-paid expenses if you have to cancel your trip for any valid reason, coverage for theft and lost luggage claims, providing for, as mentioned, MediVac services in the event of a health issue or an accident, as well as, coverage for many other types of losses.
 Several reputable insurance carriers write this type of policy.
-Have your travel agent recommend and secure a policy for you.
-Correspondingly, you can go online and purchase one for yourself.
-I purchased my policies through TravelGuard.
+Do some research, and decide what kind of policy might be best for you.
+I have used both TravelGuard and Allianz in the past.

-Before I leave for any trip I visit my cell phone provider, AT&T, to let them know where I will be traveling and to make sure my cell phone will work while I am abroad.
+Before I leave for any trip I contact my cell phone provider to let them know where I will be traveling and to make sure my cell phone will work while I am abroad.
 In some countries such as Russia and China, cell phone service can be spotty.
 You will need to know this information so you can plan to have added safety steps if you can not call someone in the event of an emergency.
-I have them adjust my cellular and data plan to be internationally economical so I will not generate an enormous bill with overseas calls, texts or emails.
-An AT&T representative should fully explain what will cause your bill to skyrocket, such as roaming charges and international text messages.
-Also, I have the Skype app on my cell phone so I can regularly check in with family.
+I adjust my cellular and data plan to be internationally economical so I will not generate an enormous bill with overseas calls, texts or emails.
+Your phone company’s representative should fully explain what will cause your bill to skyrocket, such as roaming charges and international text messages.
+I also utilize the FaceTime and Skype apps while on wifi.

 Daily Do's When Traveling